Last reviewed: July 2026

 Rehabilitation Cost$50,000-$200,000+$0

-Code Enforcement FinesAccumulating dailyStop at closing
+Code Enforcement FinesAccumulating dailyHandled in closing terms

-Demolition RiskCity may force itWe prevent it
+Demolition RiskCity may force itWe engage the city quickly after closing

 Financing AvailableNoneCash offer